 The Environmental Protection Agency (EPA) has submitted its final rule for technology-based pre-treatment standards under the Clean Water Act.
 This new rule, coined the "EPA Amalgam Separator Rule", will reduce discharges of mercury from dental offices into municipal sewage treatment plants known as Publicly Owned Treatment Works (POTWs).

 Open4BioClean has published an analysis of the EPA Amalgam Separator Rule, formally known as "Effluent Limitations Guidelines and Standards for the Dental Category", as an objective information resource for the dental industry.

-EPA Amalgam Separator Rule: Latest status: June 14th, 2017: The EPA Final Amalgam Separator Rule, Effluent Limitations Guidelines and Standards for the Dental Category, is published by the Federal register.
+EPA Amalgam Separator Rule: Latest status: July 14th, 2017: The EPA Final Amalgam Separator Rule, Effluent Limitations Guidelines and Standards for the Dental Category, is published by the Federal register and is in effect.

 EPA Amalgam Separator Rule: Effective date: July 14th, 2017